Diseases & Conditions

 Treatment of patellofemoral arthritis is similar to the treatment of knee arthritis in general.
 Most cases can be treated without surgery.
 Nonsurgical options include:

 Nonsteroidal anti-inflammatory drugs (NSAIDs).
-Drugs like aspirin, naproxen, and ibuprofen reduce both pain and swelling.
+Anti-inflammatory drugs like aspirin, naproxen, and ibuprofen reduce both pain and swelling.

 Exercise.
 Regular exercise can decrease stiffness and strengthen the muscles that support your knee.
 Patients who have patellofemoral arthritis should try to avoid activities that put stress on the front of the knee, such as squatting.
 If you regularly do high-impact exercise, switching to low-impact activities will put less stress on your knee.
 Walking and swimming are good low-impact options.